Hands-on Gear Review

 Best Uses: Alpine skiing, ice and alpine climbing.

-The Arcteryx Venta SV 's balanced fit, near perfect features, and high performance make it one of the most versatile softshells we've tested.
+The Arcteryx Venta SV 's balanced fit, near perfect features, and high performance make it one of the most versatile softshells we've tested and winner of our Top Pick Award.
 A Gore Windstopper membrane is completely windproof and highly water resistant.
 Strategic face fabrics balance weight and durability and mapped sections of thin fleece line the interior.
 The Venta SV is best for active pursuits in cold weather.
 It's one of only two softshells we've tested that work well for downhill skiing.
 A simple design and sleek lines allow the jacket to also function well in urban environments.

 Our testers prefer the Venta SV to the Venta MX for alpine skiing, but testers that climb and ski prefer the Venta MX.
 Check out our Softshell Jacket Review to compare this jacket to the others tested.